Bangladesh survive dramatic last over to edge past Zimbabwe by three runs | Sports-Games

 Bangladesh (4) are now in the second spot in the points table with two more games to go, while Zimbabwe (3) find themselves in the fourth position.

-Earlier, pacer Blessing Muzarabani claimed the wickets of Soumya Sarkar (0) and Litton Das (14 off 12) in his opening spell.
+Earlier, pacer Muzarabani dismissed Soumya Sarkar (0) and Litton Das (14 off 12) in his opening spell to give Zimbabwe a great start.

 Zimbabwe had an aweful day on the field as they were guilty of miss-fielding, missing run-out chances and dropping catches.